BattlesquadronHeroquestImperiumInfestationObliteratorSwivTerrorpods

 1. Download from https://aminet.net/package/util/comm/Term48 and install.

-2. Select the Term icon and Leave Out so you have nice incon on the Workbench root window.
+2. Select the Term icon and Leave Out so you have nice icon on the Workbench root window.

 3. Use following serial preferences: